-The first building completed in the development is the CyberPark Tower 1 (CPT1), which has 27 levels of prime office spaces, two levels of retail, and three levels of basement parking.
-Compliant to the green building code of Quezon City, this PEZA-registered tower has 100% back-up generator power, multiple telecom service providers that ensure high-speed telecom backbone access to its tenants.
+The first building completed in the development is the CyberPark 1 (CP1), which has 29 levels of prime office spaces, three levels of retail, and three levels of basement parking.
+Compliant to the green building code of Quezon City, this 90,000 sq.m PEZA-registered tower has 100% back-up generator power, multiple telecom service providers that ensure high-speed telecom backbone access to its tenants.

-A groundbreaking ceremony was already held for CyberPark Tower 2 (CPT2) and construction is underway.
-The second PEZA-registered mix-use tower to rise within the complex, it will combine retail spaces and dining areas at the ground floor and second floor; and prime office spaces from the 3rd to the 30th floors.
+A groundbreaking ceremony was held on May 19, 2016 for CyberPark 2 (CP2) and construction is underway.
+This second PEZA–registered tower will have retail spaces and dining areas at the ground floor and second floor; and prime office spaces from the 3rd to the 30th floors.
 It will have three levels of basement parking, 14 elevators, and a roof deck.

-A LEED-compliant, environment-friendly building, it uses double-glazed energy-efficient windows that reduces heat penetration, and features a Rainwater Recovery system.
-CPT2 is expected to be completed in 2018.
+A LEED-compliant, environment-friendly building, it uses double-glazed energy-efficient windows that reduces heat penetration, and features a rainwater recovery system.
+CP2 is expected to be completed in 2018.